Financial Position

 Will students be affected by any changes?

-The University will be reviewing how efficiently we deliver our teaching, including our portfolio, assessment methods and student-to-staff ratios.
+The University has been reviewing how efficiently we deliver our teaching, including our portfolio, assessment methods and student-to-staff ratios.

 Protecting the student experience is an absolute priority and where any changes could have a material impact on students, we will consult locally and engage with the Students' Union.

-We are also looking at how we can continue to deliver our Professional Services, across central services and colleges, more efficiently so that we can continue to support and enhance the student experience across all elements of our work.
+We are also looking at how we deliver our Professional Services, across central services and colleges, more efficiently so that we can continue to support and enhance the student experience across all elements of our work.

 Information and Support